 The Dell Alienware AW3418DW perfectly combines its big curved screen, 1440p ultrawide resolution, and vibrant colors with a 120Hz refresh rate, low input lag, fast response time, and G-SYNC for both immersive and responsive gameplay.

 Are you looking for the ultimate ultrawide gaming monitor?
 Well, the Dell Alienware AW3418DW ticks nearly all the boxes and delivers both immersive and responsive gaming experience.

-It features a giant 34″ curved screen with rich colors and high resolution for a stunning image quality and a 120Hz refresh rate, low input lag, quick response time, and NVIDIA G-SYNC for a flawless performance.
+It features a giant 34″ curved screen with vibrant colors and high resolution for a stunning image quality and a 120Hz refresh rate, low input lag, quick response time, and NVIDIA G-SYNC for a flawless performance.

 Now, these specs are a bit weaker than those of entry-level HDR displays, which sport at least a 400-nit peak brightness and 90% DCI-P3 color gamut, but the picture quality of the AW3418DW is vibrant and crisp nonetheless.